-Mathematical model for optimizing tractor operation created in Kazan
+A mathematical model for optimizing tractor operation was created in Kazan

-The results are used to develop automated control systems for agricultural machinery
+The results obtained are used to develop automated control systems for agricultural machinery

-Researchers from the Kazan State Agrarian University, in collaboration with the Tupolev Kazan National Research Technical University (KNRTU-KAI) and the Institute of Mechanics and Mechanical Engineering of the Kazan Scientific Center of the Russian Academy of Sciences, have developed mathematical models to determine the optimal operating modes of tractors for various soil types.
+Researchers at Kazan State Agrarian University, in collaboration with Tupolev Kazan National Research Technical University (KNITU-KAI) and the Institute of Mechanics and Engineering of the Kazan Scientific Center of the Russian Academy of Sciences, developed mathematical models that make it possible to determine optimal tractor operating modes for various soil types.
 Their development could lead to fuel savings of up to 30% when performing maneuvers.

-We have established quantitative relationships between soil properties and tractor operating modes.
-The obtained relationships allow us to assess the impact of soil agrophysical properties on the energy efficiency of units and can be used in the development of automated control systems for agricultural machinery.
+We established quantitative relationships between soil properties and tractor operating modes.
+The resulting correlations make it possible to assess the influence of agrophysical soil properties on the energy efficiency of units and can be used in the development of automated control systems for agricultural machinery.

-Gennady Pikmullin, Candidate of Technical Sciences, Head of the Department of General Engineering Disciplines of the Kazan State Agrarian University
+Gennady Pikmullin, Candidate of Technical Sciences, Head of the Department of General Engineering Disciplines at Kazan State Agrarian University

-During field tests, specialists studied the operation of tractors on three main agricultural backgrounds of the Middle Volga region: compacted plowing, freshly plowed field, and stubble.
-Optimal loads were calculated for each soil type: 6.9 kilonewtons for compacted plowing, 6.6 kilonewtons for freshly plowed field, and 5.9 kilonewtons for stubble.
+During field tests, specialists studied tractor operation on the three main agricultural backgrounds of the Middle Volga region: compacted plowing, a freshly plowed field, and stubble.
+For each soil type, its own optimal loads were calculated: 6.9 kilonewtons for compacted plowing, 6.6 kilonewtons for a freshly plowed field, and 5.9 kilonewtons for stubble.

-Doctor of Technical Sciences, leading researcher at the Institute of Mechanics and Mechanical Engineering of the Federal Research Center of the Kazan Scientific Center of the Russian Academy of Sciences, Vladimir Fedyaev, stated that the introduction of automated tractor control systems with sensors that determine the type of soil will allow the equipment to automatically select the most economical and efficient operating mode.
+Doctor of Technical Sciences, leading researcher at the Institute of Mechanics and Engineering of the Federal Research Center Kazan Scientific Center of the Russian Academy of Sciences, Vladimir Fedyaev, stated that the introduction of automated tractor control systems with sensors that determine soil type will allow machinery to automatically select the most economical and efficient operating mode.

 Read more materials on the topic: